rmsk2/rustpwman/README.md

 This menu entry can be used to copy the value of the currently selected password entry to the clipboard.
 For the reasons described [below](#a-note-about-using-the-clipboard) this feature requires an additional tool which accepts its input via stdin and uses that data to set the clipboard contents.
 The path to this tool can be confgured by calling
 `rustpwman cfg`.
 When you use `clip.exe` under Windows for this purpose you have to be aware that non ASCII characters may not be displayed correctly after pasting the clipboard data.
 The reason for this is that `clip.exe` expects a character encoding different from UTF-8 which is the default for Rust.
+If you want to prevent this problem you can use
+`paste_utf8.exe -c` instead of `clip.exe`.

 ### Add entry